 As a giant breed, the likelihood of a Great Dane injuring themselves or others increases exponentially when they’re untrained.

 All it takes is darting across the street or dragging someone down on leash to result in expensive medical bills.

 Whether you follow an online course or work with a trainer in-person, make sure to include training as part of your daily schedule with your Great Dane.

 Training is the process of teaching your dog new skills, and the best way to do this is with repetition!
 Spending just 5-10 minutes working with your Great Dane every single day can produce amazing results.

 Focus on the basic commands first such as sit, come (recall), and down.
 Once they’ve got these mastered you can move onto more advanced commands like place, off, and heel.

 By following every step in this article you will be well on your way to properly caring for your Great Dane.
 While it doesn’t cover every single aspect of care, it touches upon the most important topics as well as areas where owners commonly make mistakes.

-If you’re looking for the ultimate guide to caring for Great Danes and want to have everything buttoned up in a single resource, then I’d highly recommend you take a look at our book.
+If you’re looking for the ultimate guide to caring for Great Danes and want to have everything buttoned up in a single resource, then I’d highly recommend you take a look at my book.

 At Great Dane Care, we created The